Gaming in 2023: Mobile reigns supreme, but the battlefield is shifting

 This fad is only beginning to creep into Western markets but has been a mainstay in Asia.
 When looking at the next big game or collab, we can review the hottest IPs from pop culture—often manga.

-Gaming in 2023 showcases a fascinating dynamic: mobile gaming as the revenue kingpin and PC/console gaming as the bastion of prestige.
+Gaming in 2023 showcases a continuing dynamic: mobile gaming as the revenue kingpin and PC/console gaming as the bastion of prestige.
 A greater convergence of these two worlds is inevitable, with the first signs from traditional gaming industry leaders.
-The real question isn't whether mobile will maintain its lead but how PC and console games can preserve their unique appeal while entering the scalable mobile market!
+The real question isn't whether mobile will maintain its lead but how PC and console games can preserve their unique appeal while entering the scalable mobile market.